tjthurman/git_intro_workshop/README.md

 ## Interacting with Git/Github

 You can work with git in a number of ways: it is a command line program, so you can do everything from the terminal.
 All commands take the form `git command -flags options`.
 I (and many others) find it easier to do most things in a GUI, of which there are many available.
 RStudio has some built in git functionality if you want to stay within one program, as does Visual Studio Code.
-I also like GitKraken a lot, which is a paid app but which I've used for years with free student and teacher licences.
+I also like GitKraken a lot, which is a paid app but which I've used for years with free student and teacher licenses.
 For today, I'll show you a little of everything.

 ## Before we begin...